micti/tfnp/readme.md

 - CSV read/write: Read csv input and write csv output
 - CSV generator: Make sample csv input

+## Install

+Currently, there is no packages published.
+So the only way to install is `git`, you can clone it and run directly.

+    git clone git@github.com:micti/tfnp.git

+No dependency is required.
+If you want to run benchmark or test, please install all dev dependencies

+    npm ci

 ## Problems

 - [CSV check](docs/problems/csv_check/)